City of Saint Paul Departmental ADA Transition Plans

 ADA Grievance Procedure

-• Having an accommodation request to participate in a City of Saint Paul program denied
+- Having an ADA accommodation request to participate in a City of Saint Paul program denied

-• An American Sign Language (ASL) interpreter not being provided at a public City of Saint Paul meeting upon request
+- An American Sign Language (ASL) interpreter not being provided at a public City of Saint Paul meeting after you asked for it

 LIMITED ENGLISH PROFICIENCY (LEP)